Abuton/Abuton/README.md

 - 👯 I’m looking to collaborate on building solutions that enrich lifes and create better opportunities for people to do more with their time.
 I call it abstract all repetitives tasks and focus on the core aspect
 - 💬 Ask me about data science, machine learning, artificial intelligence.
   - I am open to learning more, my ideas might be wrong, I accept criticism, without that we can't grow right?
-- 📫 How to reach me: by mail: alaroabubakarolayemi@gmail.com

   - :pencil2: [Medium Articles](https://medium.com/@alaroabubakarolayemi_17412)
   - :bulb: [Tableau Dashboards](https://public.tableau.com/profile/abubakar.alaro3266#!/)
   - :office: [Linkedln](https://www.linkedln.com/in/abubakar-olayemi-alaro)